 As per convenience an individual can can open a PPF account in any of the banks or in a post office.
 PPF interest rate is managed centrally and are same in every bank and post office.

 Even if required later, a PPF account can be transferred from any bank to any bank or to a post office.
+So these are pretty much all of the PPF withdrawal rules that have listed.

 Overall PPF is a great mode of investment with an attractive interest rate.
 Managing a continuous investment in PPF can lead to a large amount for any future goal.